Love them or hate them, millennials are here to stay. In fact, there are probably millennials in your practice waiting room right now.

 By making patient check in fast and convenient, you reduce the likelihood of seeing poor reviews regarding your office wait times!

 Can your patients book an appointment online?
-Is your website mobile-friendly?
+Is your website accessible on mobile devices like tablets and cellphones?
 Making sure that your patients can quickly and easily access your website and request services is crucial to serving the millennial demographic.

 Second, make sure you provide tools that cater to a mobile market.
 The 2015 Global State of Multichannel Customer Service Report revealed that 90% of customers now expect self-service options when finding help with a product or service.

 Booking appointments online, mobile check in and automated appointment reminders are mobile solutions that can give patients a better sense of control and convenience surrounding their patient experience.
 In your office, self-service options like check-in kiosks and automated collections can also help achieve this goal.

 According to a survey from Employee Benefit Research Institute and Greenwald and Associates, millennials are most likely to research medical costs and insurance coverage online and are also more likely than other generations to discuss treatment costs with a doctor before accepting care.